How technology will change agriculture

-Resource-saving technologies reduce soil erosion due to plant residues on the surface, reduce the energy intensity of agricultural production, increase labor productivity and economic efficiency of growing crops.
+Resource-saving technologies reduce soil erosion and increase labor productivity and the economic efficiency of growing crops.

 Researchers carried out aerial photography of a field in the Voronezh region of Russia to determine rodent populated areas.
 Based on the obtained data, engineers have developed optimal drone routes.
 After receiving the flight task, the drone delivered up to six liters of chemicals to the affected areas.
-In 20 minutes one UAV is able to process 60 colonies of pests.
+In 20 minutes one UAV can process 60 colonies of pests.

 Artificial skin from agricultural waste

-Bacterial nanocellulose has a number of advantages over its plant analogue, regular cellulose.
+Bacterial nano cellulose has several advantages over its plant analog, regular cellulose.
 Its fibers are longer, wider and stronger.
 Such pulp has practically no impurities that would impair its strength and absorbing properties.

-Bacterial nanocellulose could be instrumental in creating of artificial skin: it plays an active role in stimulating regenerative processes, helping to heal wounds.
-Due to the large surface area and porous structure, nanocellulose is able to absorb a significant amount of various substances that can be used in medicine to create bandages.
-The high strength of bacterial nanocellulose makes it possible to use it as a material for 3D printing of certain types of human tissue, for example, cartilage.
+Bacterial nano cellulose could be instrumental in creating artificial skin: it plays an active role in stimulating regenerative processes, helping to heal wounds.
+Due to the large surface area and porous structure, nano cellulose can absorb a significant amount of various substances that can be used in medicine to create bandages.
+The high strength of bacterial nano cellulose makes it possible to use it as a material for 3D printing of certain types of human tissue, for example, cartilage.

-Elia Kabanov is a science writer, covering past, present, and future of technology (@metkere).
+Elia Kabanov is a science writer, covering the past, present and future of technology (@metkere)